tkouba/VisioExportPages/CONTRIBUTING.md

 > Short and descriptive example bug report title
 >
-> A summary of the issue and the Visual Studio, browser, OS environments
+> A summary of the issue and the Visio, Office version, OS environments
 > in which it occurs.
 If suitable, include the steps required to reproduce the bug.
 >
 > 1. This is the first step